-URL shortener with Nitro on Cloudflare Pages
+Build a URL Shortener with Nitro on Cloudflare Pages

 - Lire en français

-Source code is available on url-shortener.
+The source code is accessible on url-shortener.

-Our project is a simple URL shortener that will allow us to create a short URL from a long one.
-We will use the Cloudflare KV to store the URLs and the Nitro server to handle the requests.
+Our project is a straightforward URL shortener that facilitates converting a long URL into a shortened version.
+We will leverage the Cloudflare KV to store the URLs and the Nitro server to manage requests.

-We will use:
+We will utilize:

-• pico.css to style the application.
+• pico.css for styling the application.

-First, we need to create a fresh Nitro project:
+First, create a new Nitro project:

 bash